 Twitter marketing is no different.
 This is what happens when you start a campaign and don’t know enough about your topic.
 I won’t say you have to be an expert but you need to have some knowledge and/or experience to add value to what others are saying.

-If you are getting started and know very little ─or nothing─ about your industry.
+If you are getting started and don't know much ─or nothing─ about your industry.
 You can use that to your advantage.
-Ask questions and make sure they are meaningful.
+Ask questions and make them meaningful.

 Here’re the elements of the perfect question: